Limiting Beliefs in Addiction Recovery

 - Is it ultimately true that you’re a bad person?

 Think of all the times these beliefs simply weren’t true.
-Remind yourself of the moments in your life where you did experience a success, however big or small.
-Remember a time where you were good enough for something, where you did gain something you didn’t believe you were worthy of having.
+Remind yourself of the moments in your life when you did experience success, however big or small.
+Remember a time when you were good enough for something, where you did gain something you didn’t believe you were worthy of having?
 Recall an occasion where you were capable, where you were a good person.

 After disputing the limiting belief, you get to then choose and create a new belief to take its place.
 The new beliefs can be…

 - “I am capable and I can succeed.”